 The Delft Approach

-All 7 OneStopTB Clinics have an X-ray compartment with a control room, a separate laboratory for the GeneXpert test (both air-conditioned), teleradiology and computers with our CAD4TB software.
-The vans are all self-sufficient, thanks to the solar roof panels, batteries, generator and water supply.
+All 7 OneStopTB clinics have an X-ray compartment with a control room, a separate laboratory for the GeneXpert test (both air-conditioned), teleradiology and computers with our CAD4TB software.
+The trucks are all self-sufficient, thanks to the solar roof panels, batteries, generator and water supply.